How is the heat distributed around the building?

 It may be worth considering the time it takes to heat up a home.
 Traditionally, boilers have been big enough to raise the temperature of a room fairly quickly, thus responding quickly to user adjustments.
 Also, it did not cost much more to install a large-capacity boiler.

-However, heat pumps achieve the best energy-efficiency if they are operated steadily at a relatively low output temperate.
+However, heat pumps achieve the best energy-efficiency if they are operated steadily at a relatively low output temperature.
 This encourages operating the heat pump system for longer periods, so smaller heat pumps become more cost-effective and viable.

 This can take a lot of getting used to.
 Instead of simply adjusting thermostats on-demand, as needed, the user needs to think ahead.
 A heat pump should be able to automatically give the required comfort as the seasons change.
 Once the best settings and timings are found, they should be stuck to.

 You may see radiators with low mass that claim fast response.
 This can help (though debatable benefit) if you are operating in an intermittent way, as in traditional heating.
 However, in occupied-all-the-time housing, the advantage of this is minimal.
 In certain situations, old heavy cast-iron radiators could be an advantage, and act as a thermal ‘buffer’ in the system.
+Indeed, some Air Source systems need sufficient water volume to assist defrosting the outside unit.
+High water content radiators can be an advantage here.

 Air distribution system